Optimizing Reconfigurable Intelligent Surfaces for Short Transmissions: How Detailed Configurations can be Afforded?: Conclusion

 \section{Conclusion}

-Our study showed that the energy spent on transmitting pilot signals is an important factor when minimizing the energy consumption for transmitting a small-sized data payload over an RIS-assisted single-antenna channel.
-However, rather than turning off RIS elements to reduce the dimensionality, we have shown that it is preferable to group the RIS elements into subarrays with a common reflection coefficient because we can then maintain the aperture gain of the RIS (i.e., how much signal energy it collects), even if the beamforming gain is reduced by the grouping.
+Our study showed that the energy spent on transmitting pilot signals is an important factor when minimizing the energy consumption for transmitting a small-sized data payload over an RIS-assisted narrowband channel.
+However, rather than turning off RIS elements to reduce the dimensionality, we have shown that it is preferable to group the RIS elements into subarrays with a common reflection coefficient to maintain the aperture gain of the RIS (i.e., how much signal energy it collects), even if the beamforming gain is reduced by the grouping.
 By optimizing the size of the subarrays, we can greatly reduce the energy consumption compared to the baseline where each RIS element is configured individually.
-The optimal subarray configuration depends on the relative strength of the channel to the RIS compared to the direct path and also on the payload size.
 In cases with a small payload and a relatively weak path to the RIS, it is beneficial to have many elements per subarray to reduce the energy spent on transmitting pilots, while the opposite was true in cases with large payloads and strong paths to the RIS.
-Furthermore, the power that was allocated to the pilot sequence also affected both the energy consumption of the UE as well as the required power for the data signal.
 If the RIS switches between aiding different UEs, the optimal subarray size will also change between UEs depending on their channel conditions and payload sizes.